SUPxZERO/NKH_WebApp/KEYBOARD_SHORTCUTS.md

 For questions or issues:
 1. Check this documentation
 2. Open Help Overlay (Shift+?) to see available shortcuts
+3. Press Ctrl+K to search command palette
-3. Check browser console for error messages
+4. Check browser console for error messages (F12)
-4. Review source code in `resources/js/app/hooks/useShortcuts.ts`
+5. Review source code in `resources/js/app/hooks/useShortcuts.ts`

 ---